Daniel-KM/Omeka-plugin-Translations/README.md

 In Omeka, the translations are managed with `.po` files in the directory `application/languages/` for the core and in  the directory `languages/` of each enabled plugin.
-This plugin works the same, but you can add any strings yourself in the directory `languages/` of this plugin, so they will be translated in Omeka.
+This plugin works the same, but you can add any strings yourself either in the directory `languages/` of the current theme, either in the directory `languages/` of this plugin, so they will be translated in Omeka.

 The translations themselves can be created with a tool like [poedit], or [lokalize],